RageAgainstThePixel/setup-plastic-scm/README.md

 # setup-plastic-scm

-A GitHub Actions template repository for TypeScript based Actions.
+A GitHub action to setup and install Plastic SCM (Unity VCS).

 ## How to use